mikorotkov/mikorotkov.github.io/_posts/2019-02-01-reporting-automation.md

 tags: SQL SSIS Python
 ---

-## Partner reporting automation
+## Goal
 Majority of marketing reporting was done manually by copy/pasting data between excel files.
-I automated the process using ETL tool.
-Automation saved around 8 hours of manual work weekly.
+The goal was to reduce manual effort needed to keep these reports up to date and consequently reduce amount of errors in the data.

 ## Techique
-I wrote that I used python to run the project.
-You just need to describe how you made it.

-## Duration
-You can enter the period in a convenient format.
-You may specify only the duration of your work, assuming that you create a start date in the filename.
+i automated the process using various tools depending on the situation.
+Data was extracted with various Python scripts.
+Clean up and processing of the data was done with Microsoft SSIS and loaded into DWH.
+This automation project saved around 8 hours of manual work weekly for amrketing department.